Skip to content

 Confirm that private hosted zones don't have overlapping namespaces

-For example, let's say that you have two private hosted zones with records configured as follows:
+For example, if you have two private hosted zones with the following records:

 localoverlap.privatevpc.local60.1.1.1